Skip to main content

 Where To Find the License Key

-Navigate to Account -> License Key.
+Navigate to your organization's Settings -> License Key.
 Save the key for future use.

 Offline License Verification